 The market risk inherent in our financial instruments and in our financial position represents the potential loss arising from adverse changes in interest rates.
-As of March 31, 2019 and December 31, 2018, we had cash, cash equivalents and short-term deposits and investments of \$48.7 million and \$37.4 million, respectively, consisting of non-interest and interest-bearing money market accounts.
+As of March 31, 2020 and December 31, 2019, we had cash, cash equivalents, restricted cash and investments of \$74.3 million and \$91.6 million, respectively, consisting of non-interest and interest-bearing money market accounts.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
 Due to the short-term and the low risk profile of our money market accounts and investments, and our current plan to hold investments to maturity, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents or short-term investments.

 In addition, we are subject to currency risk for balances held in Russian rubles in our foreign subsidiary.
 We hold portions of our funds in both U.S. dollars and Russian rubles.
 The exchange rate between the U.S. dollar and Russian ruble changes from period to period.
-At March 31, 2019, we held \$0.4 million of total cash in Russian banks to support our Russian subsidiary, which includes \$0.4 million of cash and cash equivalents and no restricted cash, of which \$0.4 million of cash and cash equivalents were denominated in U.S. dollars.
+As of March 31, 2020, we held cash and cash equivalents totaling \$0.3 million in Russian banks to support our Russian subsidiary, all of which were denominated in U.S. dollars.
 We do not hedge against foreign currency risks.
 We do not believe that inflation and changing prices had a significant impact on our results of operations for any periods presented herein.